-We rely on our Manager's expertise in identifying assets within our target asset classes.
-Our Manager makes investment decisions based on various factors, including expected cash yield, relative value, risk-adjusted returns, current and projected credit fundamentals, current and projected macroeconomic considerations, current and projected supply and demand, credit and market risk concentration limits, liquidity, cost of financing and financing availability, as well as maintaining our REIT qualification and our exemption from registration under the 1940 Act.
+Prior to the Internalization, we relied on the Manager's expertise in identifying assets within our target asset classes.
+The Manager made investment decisions based on various factors, including expected cash yield, relative value, risk-adjusted returns, current and projected credit fundamentals, current and projected macroeconomic considerations, current and projected supply and demand, credit and market risk concentration limits, liquidity, cost of financing availability, as well as maintaining our REIT qualification and our exemption from registration under the 1940 Act.